 The school system has five school buses equipped with wifi to offer wifi opportunities in different areas of our county.
 Right now, we will place the buses in the following locations: High Falls, Culloden, Juliette, and 2 buses in Forsyth.

 MCMS, MPHS, and MCAC will provide lab space for students to access to complete work assignments.
 Parents will need to sign their child up for these 2 hour blocks and masking and social distancing will be required.

 Wifi has been extended to parking lots at MCMS, MPHS, and the Fine Arts Center for student internet access.

 Thank you for your support and for allowing us the opportunity to serve the children of Monroe County.
 We are working diligently to provide a safe learning environment for every child as well as providing learning options that fit the needs of each family during this trying time.
 Please reach out to us with any questions or concerns that you may have.

 Welcome to the Monroe County School System, a dynamic school system located in the heart of Georgia near both Macon and Atlanta.
-Our system is known throughout the state for its tradition of educational excellence for all students.
-With a theme of "Honoring the Past while Creating the Future," we look to add to this tradition with a "Commitment to Excellence" in everything we do.
+Our system is known for its tradition of educational excellence for all students.
+We "Honor the Past while Creating the Future," and we look to add to this tradition with a "Commitment to Excellence" in everything we do.